justincfeng/squirrel.jl/docs/src/index.md

     pkg> add https://github.com/justincfeng/squirrel.jl/

 The package manager can be exited by pressing the backspace key.
-Once the added, one may access the functions contained in the `squirrel` module with the following command:
+Once the package has been added, one may access the functions contained in the `squirrel` module with the following command:

     julia> using squirrel